koru09/koru09/README.md

 - 👋 Hi, I’m @koru09
-- 👀 I’m interested in "What I love"
+- 👀 I’m interested in "coding, travelling, listning music, chess"
-- 🌱 I’m currently learning "What I can"
+- 🌱 I’m currently learning "Web Development"
 - 💞️ I’m looking to collaborate on "Coding"
 - 📫 How to reach me "Not now"